EvgenyWas/online-shop/README.md

 I'm glad I took part in this challenge because I enjoyed the time doing it.
 And hopefully I showed my skill level well.

 I wanted to use experimental technology as typescript decorators to send a component necessary data through props personally.
 I couldn't figure out how to implement them to a component with typing but I think it could improve and simplify my code.

+## UPD

+#### Overall:

+- saved a current currency to the LocalStorage.

+#### PLP:

+- added a category which is currently opened to the path and saved a current category in the LocalStorage;
+- changed styles for images without cutting.

+#### PDP:

+- for out-of-stock products, attributes are not selectable;
+- added the ability to add products into the cart as many times as the user wants.
+Removed the change of ‘add to cart button' to 'go to cart’ after the first addition;
+- fixed accessibility of all attributes.

+#### Cart Overlay and Cart:

+- added Cart Overlay closing on route change;
+- added rounding of all numbers to two decimal places;
+- removed the ability to change attributes in the Cart and Cart Overlay;
+- changed styles for attributes.